 It’s Thanksgiving, and everyone is gathered in your home for the holiday feast with all the trimmings.
 Afterward, you look at all the leftovers and wonder if you can share a bit with your best friend.
-The short answer is that it’s probably best to pass on that turkey, as you’ve probably prepared it with ingredients that are problematic for your pet.
+The short answer is that turkey can be safe for your dog if served the right way, but it’s probably safest to pass on it if you’ve prepared it with ingredients that are problematic for your pet.

-That’s not to say that turkey is always off-limits for your pet.
+Turkey is not always off-limits for your dog.
 It’s just that you need to know a few things up front before you carve a helping for your dog.
 You might be able to give it to your pup, but only after you consider a few facts.

 Nutritional Value of Turkey